Thompson Sampling in Function Spaces via Neural Operators: Preliminaries

 \section{Preliminaries}

-\paragraph{Problem formulation.} Let \(\infspace\) and \(\outfspace\) denote spaces of input and output functions, respectively.
-The unknown target operator\footnote{Here, we use the term \emph{unknown} loosely, in the sense that it is not fully implementable within the computational resources or paradigms accessible to us.
-For example, the target operator can be a simulator in a high-performance computing facility which we have limited access to.} is \(\nnop_* : \infspace \to \outfspace\).
-The objective functional \(\objective : \outfspace \to \R\) is assumed known and cheap to evaluate.
-Given a compact search space $\Sspace\subset \infspace$, we aim to solve:
+\paragraph{Problem formulation.} Let \(\infspace\) and \(\outfspace\) denote two function spaces, and let \(\nnop_* : \infspace \to \outfspace\) be an unknown target operator\footnote{Here, we use the term \emph{unknown} loosely, in the sense that it is not fully implementable within the computational resources or paradigms accessible to us.
+For example, the target operator can be a simulator in a high-performance computing facility which we have limited access to.} between them.
+Consider an objective functional \(\objective : \outfspace \to \R\), which is assumed known and cheap to evaluate.
+Given a compact search space $\Sspace\subset \infspace$, we aim to solve:\footnote{We use ``$\in \argmax$'' acknowledging that the problem may have multiple global optima, forming a set of global optimizers.
+Whenever we assume a unique minimizer, we will use the equality symbol ``$=$'', instead.}